 Advanced Macro Economics: Approaches to Employment Income and Interest Rate determination: Classical, Keynes (IS-LM) curve, Neo classical synthesis and New classical, Theories of Interest Rate determination and Interest Rate Structure.

 Money – Banking and Finance:

 (a) Demand for and Supply of Money: Money Multiplier Quantity Theory of Money (Fisher, Pique and Friedman) and Keynes’s Theory on Demand for Money, Goals and Instruments of Monetary Management in Closed and Open Economies.
 Relation between the Central Bank and the Treasury.
 Proposal for ceiling on growth rate of money.

 (b) Public Finance and its Role in Market Economy: In stabilization of supply, allocation of resources and in distribution and development.
-Sources of Govt. revenue, forms of Taxes and Subsidies, their incidence and effects.
+Sources of Govt. revenue, forms of Taxes and Subsidies, there incidence and effects.
 Limits to taxation, loans, crowding-out effects and limits to borrowings.
 Public Expenditure and its effects.

 (a) Old and New Theories of International Trade